 There is no mating season for the brown hyena.
 Females typically produce their first litter at 2 years of age and are known to be polyestrous.

-Both sexes from the same clan usually do not mate with one another, rather, the female mate with nomadic males.
+Both sexes from the same clan usually do not mate with one another; rather, the females mate with nomadic males.

 Males in the clan will assist the females in raising their cubs.
-The gestation period lasts 3 months, and mothers generally produce one litter per 20 months.
+The gestation period lasts 3 months; mothers produce one litter per 20 months.

-Only the dominant females breed, but if two litters are born into the clan, mothers assist each other to raise the cubs, though they would favour theirs.
+Only the dominant females breed, but if two litters are born into the clan, mothers assist each other in raising the cubs, though they would favor theirs.

 The number of cubs in a litter is 1 to 5, which weighs 2.2 lb (1 kg) at birth.
-Distinct from the spotted hyena, the brown cubs are born with their eyes closed, and it opens after 8 days.
+Distinct from the spotted hyena, the brown cubs are born with their eyes closed and open after 8 days.

 Weaning occurs at 12 months, and they leave their dens at 18 months.
 Different from the spotted hyena, the cubs will be fed by all the adult members.

-Brown hyenas reach their full size at 30 months of age and have a lifespan of 12 – 15 years.
+Brown hyenas reach their full size at 30 months of age and have a 12 – 15 year lifespan.

 Diet

-Brown hyenas are scavengers, whose diet consist of carcasses of other large predators, but also supplement it with insects, rodents, eggs, fungi (the desert truffle Kalaharituber pfeilii), and fruits.
-However, they are poor hunters, and live prey only occupies a small proportion of their diet.
+Brown hyenas are scavengers whose diet consists of carcasses of other large predators but also supplement it with insects, rodents, eggs, fungi (the desert truffle Kalaharituber pfeilii), and fruits.
+However, they are poor hunters, and their prey only occupies a small proportion of their diet.

 In the southern Kalahari, species such as springbok lambs, springhare, korhaans, and bat-eared foxes only constitute only 4.2% of their overall diet, while on the Namib coast, cape fur seal pups constitute 2.9% of their food.

-Brown hyenas are known to inhabit semi-desert, desert areas, and open woodland savannah.
+Brown hyenas inhabit semi-desert, desert areas, and open woodland savannah.